majuss/easybox904/README.md

 cd squashfs4.3/squashfs-tools
 nano Makefile
 ```
 Scroll to the line with "LZMA_XZ_SUPPORT = 1" and delete the `#`on the beginning to uncomment it.
-Then compile squashfs with:
+Exit nano with `ctrl + x` Then compile squashfs with:
 ```bash
 make
 ```